qxf2/makemework/README.md

 ![](working-weather-shopper-test.gif)

 Remember, you should not stop at just fixing the existing code.
-You should also complete the instructions on the cart page.
+You should also complete the instructions on the cart page too!

 # Debugging tips
 Here are some useful debugging tips that do not involve the use of debugger: